Working through the lockdown

 If you are a casual worker, you have no obligation to work if you choose not to.
 However, we all know it can be difficult to negotiate as a casual because your employer could stop giving you shifts in the long run.

-If you are a vulnerable person (due to having a compromised immune system, for example) the risk to your wellbeing is higher, and so your employer should allow you to take leave to manage the risk to your safety.
+If you are a vulnerable person (due to having a compromised immune system, for example) the risk to your wellbeing is higher, and so your employer should consider allowing you to take leave to manage the risk to your safety.
 To negotiate some time away from work, provide your employer with a medical certificate or medical evidence showing that you are a vulnerable person.

 How can I deal with the stress and mental health strains of the lockdown?